gallien-lbr/cheatsheets/readme.md

 ## Notes
 -  Cheatsheet on doctrine and symfony
--  Memo about versions in JS 🤯
+-  Memo about ES 🤯

 ## External links